boschrexroth/ctrlx-automation-sdk-ros2/simple-talker-cpp/README.md

-# Simple ROS 2 publisherin C++
+# Simple ROS 2 Publisher in C++

-ROS 2 node which publishes messages under the topic 'ros2_simple_cpp'.
+ROS 2 node which publishes messages under the topic `ros2_simple_cpp`.

 ## Prerequisites

-* ros-base-snap: Provides the ROS 2 runtime binaries) has to be installed on ctrlX CORE
+* `ros-base` snap.
+The base snap which provides the ROS 2 runtime binaries.
+Has to be installed on ctrlX OS.
+See [ROS 2 Humble Base Snap](../ros2-base-humble-deb/README.md).
-* ROS 2 installed on App Build Enviroment
+* An Ubuntu based build environment to build an app.
+See [ctrlX Automation SDK](https://github.com/boschrexroth/ctrlx-automation-sdk).

-## Basis for this project
+## Basis for this Project

-[Writing a simple publisher and subscriber (C++)] (https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Cpp-Publisher-And-Subscriber.html#writing-a-simple-publisher-and-subscriber-c) was the basis for this project.
+This project is based on the official ROS 2 Tutorial: [Writing a simple publisher and subscriber (C++)](https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Cpp-Publisher-And-Subscriber.html#writing-a-simple-publisher-and-subscriber-c).

 ## Building a snap